davidtwco/rfcs/text/0000-build-std/6-appendix-summary-of-changes.md

 A stable mechanism for building the standard library imposes some constraints on the rest of the toolchain that would need to be upheld:

-- No further customisation of the pre-built standard library through any means other than the profile in `Cargo.toml`
+- No further required customisation of the pre-built standard library through any means other than the profile in `Cargo.toml`
 - Avoid mandatory C dependencies on the standard library
   - At the very least, new dependencies on the standard library will impact whether the standard library can be successfully built by users with varying